 That’s it.
 That’s all it does.

-The Phottix Ares is a simple radio transmitter and receiver pair, offering no further functionality than to simply transmit between camera and flash at the right moment.
+The Phottix Ares is simply a radio transmitter and receiver pair.
+It offers no further functionality than to transmit between camera and flash at the right moment.

-They have a range of about 200m, aren’t massively slowed down by walls or windows, fire reliably, every time, and instil enormous confidence for the photographer.
+They have a range of about 200m.
+They aren’t massively slowed down by walls or windows, fire reliably, every time, and instil enormous confidence for the photographer.

-Here is my simple workflow – the transmitter goes on top of the camera, each receiver goes in between the flash unit and the stand (hot shoe male on the bottom, hot shoe female on the top) switch both ends to ‘on’, and you’re all set.
+Here is my simple workflow… the transmitter goes on top of the camera, each receiver goes in between the flash unit and the stand.
+Switch both ends to ‘on’, and you’re all set.